Stormwindsky/Proton-Compatibility-Checker/README.md

+# UPDATE
+I have decided to close this project because I no longer update it.

 # Proton-Compatibility-Checker
 Stormwindsky community project to evaluate your .exe etc games and software on Linux that are not games &amp; softwares on the Steam platform